 The Enpass desktop applications for Windows, Mac and Linux are very functional and entirely free.
 The mobile apps for Android and iOS offer freemium service, storing only up to 25 items for free.

-Unlocking the premium version of the mobile apps costs $7.49 for 6 months or $11.99 for a year.
-That's one-third the price of LastPass' individual premium subscription plan, and the cheapest paid subscription we've encountered.
+Unlocking the premium version of the mobile apps costs $15.99 for 6 months or $23.99 for a year.
+That's still far less that the cost of LastPass' individual premium subscription plan, but it's no longer the cheapest paid subscription we've encountered — Bitwarden's is just $10 per year.

-You can opt for a permanent software license for all platforms for $59.99 (marked down to $29.99 at the time of this writing) instead of paying a yearly subscription fee.
-That should cover all your Android, iOS, Linux, Mac and Windows devices for the same price as one year's subscription for Dashlane Premium.
+You can opt for a permanent software license for all platforms for $79.99 instead of paying a yearly subscription fee.
+That should cover all your Android, iOS, Linux, Mac and Windows devices forever, for just $20 more than one year's subscription of Dashlane Premium.

 The full service in the mobile apps allows unlimited passwords, account backup, a password generator, a password audit, autofill and online syncing through your choice of third-party cloud service.

-Enpass supports Mac OS X 10.12 Sierra or later, Windows 10 and some Linux distributions (CentOS 7, Fedora 28 and Ubuntu 16.04 or later).
+Enpass supports Mac OS X 10.14.6 Mojave or later (including Apple Silicon devices), 64-bit Windows 10 version 1903 and later, and some Linux distributions (CentOS 8 and Ubuntu 18.04 or later officially supported, but other modern distros should work).
 Chrome OS support is through the browser extension.
 Supported browsers include Apple Safari, Google Chrome, Opera, Mozilla Firefox, Microsoft Edge and Vivaldi.
 (There's no Internet Explorer extension.)

 The Enpass desktop application must be open and running for the Enpass browser extensions to work, however.
 This isn't true of most other password managers.